12 Hosta Problems With Pictures

 The first thing to do is to follow the rule of thumb not to water the hosta before the soil around the roots is at least 1 inch dry.
 Don’t water hostas in rainy weather or in winter.

-This problem is described in more detail here: Can you water hostas too much?
+Read also: Can you water hostas too much?

 Nematodes